 This baked halibut with bread crumbs recipe is easy to make but so flavorful.
 It’s a great option for people who aren’t sure they like fish – I’ve converted many self-proclaimed fish haters to like halibut with this recipe!

 I really love fish, but I used to have this thing where I didn’t like to put seasoning on fish.
 I like the real taste of good quality, wild fish with just a bit of olive oil, salt, and pepper.
 It feels like polluting the fish to add too much seasoning, or – heaven forbid – fry it.
-But lately, I like fish recipes that go beyond just salt and pepper and lemon, like the baked halibut with bread crumbs recipe I’m sharing today or this blackened salmon recipe.
+But lately, I like fish recipes that go beyond just salt and pepper and lemon, like the baked halibut with bread crumbs recipe I’m sharing today.
 Now I even like fried fish – fish and chips is just a delicious combo!

 I got this recipe from my mom years ago and tried it on some halibut I got at the store one night for dinner.
 I wasn’t 100% sure how it would turn out since I didn’t have much experience breading and baking fish, but I am so glad I tried it.
 And I feel a bit silly even admitting that since breading and baking fish is just about the easiest way to prepare it!!!